Gambling Law in Japan

 The Japan Derby is one of the major races in Japan's keiba season.

 Sports betting in Japan is an entirely different kettle of fish.
 According to this source online bookies in Japan are prohibited under the Criminal Code, though there are exceptions in the form of foreign bookies who operate legally, offering Japanese language options and paying out in JPY, if requested to do so.
 If you're looking to bet online in Japan, these sites are the best way to go - just make sure you check which sites offer Japanese language and currency support.

 Domestic sports betting is once again subject to a different set of rules - soccer, keiba (horse racing), powerboat racing, motorcycle racing and keirin can be wagered on in a pari-mutuel style.
 How these are entered into depends on the sport, and can range from sales at the ATM to picking up your tickets at your local kombini.

 Casino gambling in Japan is an interesting subject at the moment.
-The LDP have been moving towards legalising and opening casinos in Japan for some time, with the aim of boosting tourism and the economy in the process.
+The LDP have been moving towards legalising and opening casinos for some time, with the aim of boosting tourism and the economy in the process.
 However, in the wake of a string of illegal betting scandals in recent years, and arguments from the opposition, the movement hasn't gotten particularly far.
 Since casino gambling is still illegal in Japan, the vast majority of people who want to put a little money on the line wind up at one of the many pachinko parlours dotting the country.